 When you appeal, you may give testimony in writing or by telephone.
-Please send your written testimony to the Appeals Program.
-To arrange to give testimony by telephone, you should contact the Appeals Program.
+Please send your written testimony to Member Relations.
+To arrange to give testimony by telephone, you should contact Member Services.

 We will add the information that you provide through testimony or other means to your claim file and we will review it without regard to whether this information was submitted and/or considered in our initial decision regarding your claim.